OpenLogos/OpenLogos/README.md

 ## Disclaimer

-The contents of this repo and `README` have been take verbatim from the [OpenLogos SourceForge page](https://sourceforge.net/projects/openlogos-mt/) and the [SourceForge Wiki](https://sourceforge.net/p/openlogos-mt/wiki/Home/).
+The contents of this repo and `README` have been taken verbatim from the [OpenLogos SourceForge page](https://sourceforge.net/projects/openlogos-mt/) and the [SourceForge Wiki](https://sourceforge.net/p/openlogos-mt/wiki/Home/).
 The authors of the text are Michael Roberts and Walter Kasper.

 ## The LOGOS Machine Translation System